CoPokBl/EsToolsDocs/Writerside/topics/commands/estools.md

 and then rerun `/estools test` to verify that you tested it, it will then move on.
 If an error occurs during the execution of a command, you will be notified and a stacktrace will be printed.

+## /estools update
+**(O) Permission:** `estools.update`
+This command will download the update ready to be downloaded if one exists.
+To check if an update is ready to download, type /estools.
+It will display extra text saying that EsTools is out of date if there is an available update.
+To force an update to the latest release, type `/estools forceupdate`.

+## /estools forceupdate
+**(O) Permission:** `estools.forceupdate`
+This command will download the latest available release of EsTools from GitHub.
+The new version will be downloaded regardless of whether it is newer than the current version.
+There is no way to restore the previous version after an update.
+**THIS MAY DOWNGRADE THE PLUGIN**